-Achievement goals and self-regulation in the sport contextVan Yperen, N. W., 2018, (Accepted/In press) Social Psychology: Handbook of Basic Principles.
+Achievement goals and self-regulation in the sport contextVan Yperen, N. W., 1-May-2020, Social Psychology: Handbook of Basic Principles.
 3 ed.
 New York: Guilford Press

 Research output: Chapter in Book/Report/Conference proceeding › Chapter › Academic › peer-review

 In this chapter, I focus and elaborate on 10 basic social psychological principles of high performance and effective self-regulation that are central in sport and other performance contexts.
 By following these principles, coaches and their athletes likely increase athletes’ chances to develop a successful sports career.
 These 10 principles are:1.Enhance performance and self-regulation through goal setting.2.Structure the multifaceted nature of achievement goal pursuit into a hierarchical goal system.3.Differentiate achievement goals on the basis of evaluative standard and valence.4.Set approach goals rather than avoidance goals.5.Develop interventions that focus on self-based and task-based approach goals.6.Delineate athletes’ idiosyncratic developmental trajectories to better understand the process of goal attainment and self-regulation.7.Work on strengths and weaknesses simultaneously.8.Distinguish between high pressure situations and athletes’ psychological reactions to pressure.9.Accept fluctuating internal states and focus on goal-relevant cues and contingencies.10.Control the controllables.Reference:Van Yperen, N.W. (in press, 2019).
 Achievement goals and self-regulation in the sport context.
 In: P.A.M.
 Van Lange, E.T.
 Higgins, & A.W.
 Kruglanski (Eds.).
 Social Psychology: Handbook of Basic Principles (third edition).
 New York: The Guilford Press.